Protocol on Witness Statements

 1. This Protocol sets out the approach that will be taken by the Post Office Horizon IT Inquiry (Inquiry) to the taking of witness statements.

 2. The Chair will decide whom to invite to give written or oral evidence (or both), irrespective of whether that person has been designated a core participant.
 The Inquiry welcomes approaches from those who believe that they have relevant evidence to give.
-The means by which a person can contact the Inquiry is set out on the Inquiry’s website (see Contact us).
+The means by which a person can contact the Inquiry are set out on the Inquiry’s website (see Contact us).

 3. If the Chair considers that a person may be able to give evidence that is likely to be of assistance in fulfilling the Inquiry’s Terms of Reference, the Solicitor to the Inquiry (Solicitor) or someone acting on the Solicitor’s behalf will take steps to determine whether that person’s evidence might assist the Inquiry.
 The Inquiry does not undertake to accept evidence from every person who approaches it in this regard.